 Rebecca Roth knows first hand about the fear, depression, anger, helplessness, hopelessness, and feeling of impotence being deprived of her freedom.
 She realized after the first year or so, that if she didn’t find a healthy way to funnel out all of the negative emotions (fear, depression, anger, helplessness, hopelessness), it would destroy her.
 She was a foreigner with little command of the Spanish language, a most stressful problem when she was trying to defend herself in a Spanish-speaking country.
 Constant feelings of isolation, futility and no way out scenarios filled her days in the early days.

-Then Rebecca began to take notice of the world around her.
-There are children in this prison born to mothers who were pregnant when arrested and the babies are born and allowed to live with their mothers during the first 3 years of their lives.
 When she lived in Dormitory C-3, there was a baby born, “Lupita," a darling little girl who had no toys whatsoever.
 An idea formed in Rebecca's head to make Lupita a doll.
 The doll was to have orange hair and violet eyes with red lips and freckles.
 She made this doll which turned out to be the prototype of the "Original Friends" dolls now being made at the Reclusorio Feminil at Puente Grande.

 The materials used include: fabric, ribbons, lace, buttons, paints, broken jewelry, odds and ends, seed pearls, and any other materials their imagination says can be used on a doll.
 All dolls have underwear, an outfit, jewelry, and some "special" touch that makes them unforgettable.
 People comment and marvel at the level of their intricate details.